Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we analyzed various aspects of the data-driven based determination of Dynamic Accuracy Estimation (DAE), in the context of its potential use in a broader system.
+In this work, we analyzed various aspects of the data-driven approach of determining the Dynamic Accuracy Estimation (DAE), in the context of its potential use in a broader system.
 In the previous interesting works that have only recently elaborated on the data-driven approach of DAE determination~\cite{Lemic_regression_based_2019,ANN_Lemic_2020}, the authors have utilized the great majority of the training set (87.6\%) for training the DAE model.
-Though this option allows the presentation of the performance capabilities of the data-driven determination of the DAE in its full extend, we considered imperative to investigate the impact that the training data repartition between the two training tasks has to the overall system's performance.
+Though this option allows the presentation of the performance capabilities of the data-driven determination of the DAE in its full extent, we considered it imperative to investigate the impact that the training data repartition between the two training tasks has on the overall system's performance.
 In the general case, it is natural to prioritize the positioning task as the primary task of the system, assigning to it more training data, rather than the DAE determination task.
-Moreover, the experimentation of the current work indicated that when receiving more training data, the positioning model has a great gain in error reduction (both in absolute and percentage terms), than what the DAE determining model in the same case.
+Moreover, the experimentation of the current work indicated that when receiving more training data, the positioning model has a considerable gain in terms of error reduction (both in absolute and percentage terms), than what the DAE determining model has in the same case.
+It is up to the designer of a system to choose the repartition that fits the use-case that the system serves.
 This work has exemplified, in Subsection~\ref{sec:training_set_M1_M2}, the way to obtain an overview of this trade-off, which allows informed decisions to be taken.

+In Subsection~\ref{sec:estimate_selection}, we have elaborated on the fact that DAE, apart from its evident usefulness as an additional information to the user, can have other interesting applications when utilized by the overall system.
+A utilization of DAE for the selection of the most accurate location estimates has been exemplified, returning to the user a subset of estimates with a significantly increased location accuracy.
+Such a process may be used in use-cases where such an option would be appropriate.